-57 only some organelles interact with the environment, e.g. plasma membrane (metabolism), flagellates (mechanical movement).
+&lt;sup>76 only some organelles interact with the environment, e.g. plasma membrane (metabolism), flagellates (mechanical movement).

-- 3) The systems of animate Nature are quasi-stochastic, i.e. they do not implement the "Markov process", see Glossary below.
+3) The systems of animate Nature are quasi-stochastic, i.e. they do not implement the "Markov process", see Glossary below.
 Their temporal evolution is subject to the principle of Least Resource Consumption (PLR), but only on statistically long intervals and on statistically large amount of the system's substrate.
 Locally, by contrast, their temporal evolution deviates from the PLR.
 This is why such systems possess "free will".
 Significant local deviations in the temporal evolution of such systems from the PLR can destroy these systems as such.
-Following the principle of Self-Preservation of System (PSP) stabilises such systems through feedback mechanisms.
-Such systems also have the property of direct "memory" and the property of "teachability", since the next state of such systems is probabilistically and directly determined not only by their current state, but also by the previous states of these systems, i.e. such systems use the previous experience for making decisions. - 4) The human, as a system of the animate Nature, naturally possesses all the properties listed above.
+Following the principle of Self-Preservation of System (PSP) stabilises such systems through an adaptation mechanism.

+Such systems also have the indispensable property of direct "memory" and the property of "teachability", since the next state of such systems is probabilistically and directly determined not only by their current state, but also by the previous states of these systems, i.e. such systems use the previous experience for making decisions.
+Any quasi-stochastic, i.e. also any living system must eventually self-destruct.
+This "destruction from within" is an inevitable event and a result of the action of the adaptation mechanism.

+4) The human, as a system of the animate Nature, naturally possesses all the properties listed above.
 He as a system, however, also has additional properties that distinguish the human from all other living systems.